RohanPramanik56/SQL/05_Orcale SQL/FlowControlAndConversionFunctions.md

 -- Convert age to number and add 3 years to workers' ages where worker_id is greater than 3 SELECT worker_name, TO_NUMBER(age) + 3 AS age_3_years_later
 FROM workers_details WHERE worker_id > 3;
+/* Explanation:
+This query selects the worker_name and converts the age (which is a string) to a number using the TO_NUMBER function.
+It then adds 3 to the age and renames this column as age_3_years_later.
+The query filters the results to include only workers with worker_id greater than 3.
+*/

 -- Display worker names and hire dates, adding 10 days to the hire date and displaying the date only SELECT worker_name, TO_CHAR(hire_date_time + INTERVAL '10' DAY, 'DD') AS hire_date_plus_10
 FROM workers_details;
+/* Explanation:
+This query selects the worker_name and adds 10 days to the hire_date_time, then converts the result to a string and displays only the date part using the TO_CHAR function.
+*/
 ```